top of page

 • Economic strain: One art editor from Milan shared, “My annual gynecological check-up is cheaper than Leo’s annual vaccines.”
 A sobering reality.
 (Financial Times)

 • Reduced competition: As consolidation grows, independent clinics vanish, and pet owners face fewer affordable options.
-(Financial Times) (K9 of Mineplazajournal.com)
+(Financial Times) (K9 of Mine)

-• Hidden ownership: Many Private Equity-owned clinics retain their original branding—pet owners often remain unaware of the corporate entity behind their vet. plazajournal.comblvd.vet
+• Hidden ownership: Many private equity-owned clinics retain their original branding—pet owners often remain unaware of the corporate entity behind their vet. (plazajournal.com)

 • Breakdown of relationships: The impersonal nature of corporate care erodes the long-standing bonds clients have with their local vets.
-(The Animal Rescue Siteservicedogacademy.com)
+(The Animal Rescue Site)

 Two gray cats sit against a blue background with paw prints.
 Text reads "Las Vegas Cat Hospital: Wellness Exams, Ultrasound, Surgery."